Computing exact $D$-optimal designs by mixed integer second-order cone programming: Introduction

-The main result of this paper is proved in Section~\ref{sec:theo} and states that the determinant criterion is \emph{SOC-representable}.
-More precisely, it is possible to express that $(t,\vec{w})$ belongs to the hypograph of $\vec{w}\to\Phi_D\big(M(\vec{w})\big)$, i.e. \mbox{$t^{m}\leq \det M(\vec{w})$}, as a set of second order cone inequalities.
-As a consequence, we obtain an alternative SOCP formulation for $D-$optimality, which remains valid for any weight domain $\mathcal{W}$ that can be expressed by SOC inequalities, see Section~\ref{sec:SOCr}.
-In particular, we can formulate an MISOCP to compute exact $D-$optimal designs.
-In Appendix~\ref{sec:othercrits}, we prove that other widely used criteria, such as $A$, $G$, or $I-$optimality are also SOC-representable.
-The (MI)SOCPs of this paper are summarized in Table~\ref{tab:formulations} (page~\pageref{tab:formulations}).
+The main result of this paper is proved in Section~\ref{sectheo} and states that the determinant criterion is \textit{SOC-representable}.
+More precisely, it is possible to express that $(t,\vec{w})$ belongs to the hypograph of $\vec{w}\to\Phi_D (M(\vec {w}) )$, that is, $t^{m}\leq\det M(\vec{w})$, as a set of second-order cone inequalities.
+Consequently, we obtain an alternative SOCP formulation for $D$-optimality, which remains valid for any weight domain $\mathcal{W}$ that can be expressed by SOC inequalities; see Section~\ref{secSOCr}.

+In the \hyperref[secothercrits]{Appendix}, we prove that other widely used criteria, such as $A$, $G$ or $I$-optimality are also SOC-representable.
+We have summarized the SOCP formulations of constrained $D$-, $A$- and $G$-optimality in Table~\ref{tabformulations}.

+Before this paper, the state of the art method for solving optimal design problems with arbitrary linear constraints was the MAXDET formulation of Vandenberghe, Boyd and Wu \cite{VBW98}, which is in fact reformulated as an SDP by most interfaces, such as YALMIP \cite{yalmip} or PICOS \cite{Sagnol12picos}, by using the construction described in \cite{BTN87}.
+Having an SOCP instead of an SDP formulation has two main advantages.
+The first is purely computational: it is well known that the computational effort per iteration required by the interior point methods to solve an SOCP is much less than that required to solve an SDP; cf. \cite{AG03}.
+When the parameter $\vecc{\theta}$ is of large dimension $m$, or when the number of candidate support points $s$ is large, the SOCP can improve the computational time by one or two orders of magnitude (compared to MAXDET), as was already evidenced in \cite{Sagnol09SOCP} for $D$-optimality over the probability simplex $\mathcal{W}_\Delta$.